BetaHuhn/deploy-to-vercel-action/README.md

 ## 👋 Introduction

 [deploy-to-vercel-action](https://github.com/BetaHuhn/deploy-to-vercel-action) uses GitHub Actions to deploy your project/site to [Vercel](https://vercel.com).
 It offers more customization than Vercel's GitHub integration in terms of when to deploy your site.
 Using GitHub Actions [Events](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) you can choose to deploy every commit, only on new releases or even on a cron schedule.
-The Action can also deploy every PR and comment on it with the preview url.
+The Action can also deploy every PR and comment on it with a custom preview url.
 It uses the Vercel CLI and can automatically create a Deployment on GitHub as well.

 ## 🚀 Features